World traveler Clown Tom Bolton

 Chickens were plentiful and at least this use of nets seemed more airy for the animals than most cramped cages I’ve seen and more humane than the hanging carcasses in the following shot.

 A couple of other foreigners accompanied me through Dhaka.
 I told the people that this French woman was my wife just to keep them from getting any strange ideas.
 An unmarried white woman would have been targeted for unwanted attention.
+But both kids and adults seemed facinated by seeing us wandering around.

 These tricycle taxis seemed to be the most popular way to get around or transport things.
 And they were very persistent about offering their services.